Who we are

-Part One: Thanks to foundations and Local Cultural Councils, the Center is able to pay qualified artist-teachers to lead workshops in schools in nearly every town on Cape Cod and at organizations such as The Cape and Islands Gay-Straight Youth Alliance, Southeast Alternative School, and the RFK Children’s Action Corps.
-Rise and Shine also provides one-on-one mentoring to students referred through these and other partners, including the District Attorney’s Youth Diversion program, MA Society for the Prevention of Cruelty to Children, Committee for Public Counsel Services Youth Advocacy Department, and Cape Cod Justice for Youth Collaborative.
+Part One: Thanks to foundation grants, the Cultural Center is able to pay qualified artist-teachers to lead workshops in schools in nearly every town on Cape Cod and at other organizations that serve youth.
+Rise and Shine also provides one-on-one mentoring to students referred through partners including the District Attorney’s Youth Diversion program, MA Society for the Prevention of Cruelty to Children, Committee for Public Counsel Services Youth Advocacy Department, and Cape Cod Justice for Youth Collaborative.

 Part Two: The Cultural Center arranges, staffs, promotes, and hosts events and exhibits by Rise and Shine participants.

-Rise and Shine is funded in part by The Massachusetts Cultural Council, several local cultural councils, the David A. DeMaria Foundation, the Arts Foundation of Cape Cod, the Davenport Foundations, the Joan Bentinck-Smith Charitable Foundation, and others.
+Rise and Shine is funded in part by The Massachusetts Cultural Council, several local cultural councils, the Arts Foundation of Cape Cod, the Davenport Foundations, the Joan Bentinck-Smith Charitable Foundation, Cape and Islands United Way, and others.
 We thank them for their support.

-For more information about Rise and Shine, please contact our Director of Education Amy Neill at firstname.lastname@example.org.
+For more information about Rise and Shine — how to book a workshop, engage a mentor, or donate to the program — please contact our Director of Education Amy Neill at firstname.lastname@example.org.

 THE OWL STUDIO ARTISTS

 The upper floor of our new Education Wing features five artists’ studios that are always open to the public.
 The resident artists are frequently in the house, making art and eager to speak with visitors.
 These residents also host open studios during the receptions for artists exhibiting in the Cultural Center’s four main galleries.
-The Owl Studio Artists are: Evans Arnold, Julia Cumes, Lance walker, Odin Smith, and the Fresh Paint Gallery Artists: Selma Alden, Julie Blanchard, Judy Cournoyer, Claire Marcus, Robert Mesrop and Ann O’Connell.
+The Owl Studio Artists are: Evans Arnold, Julia Cumes, Odin Smith, Lance Walker, and the Fresh Paint Gallery Artists: Julie Blanchard, Judy Cournoyer, Claire Marcus, Robert Mesrop and Ann O’Connell.
 Click here for artist website information.

 THE GIFT SHOP